ZyDaDa/TE-GNN/README.md

 # TE-GNN
 Code for paper "Time enhanced graph neural networks for session-based recommendation" in Knowledge-Based System 2022

-We have implemented our methods in Pytorch and PyG.
+We have implemented the methods in Pytorch and PyG.

 ## Usage